dmateos/djbase/README.md

+# Django Base - Sensible defaults for a sensible person.

 ## Django skeleton application
 - Common stuff i normall need to setup at the start of a project.
 - Saves about an hour of fucking around.